 3. Keizersgracht

-This one was named after Holy Roman Emperor Maximilian I and it’s famous for its historical buildings such as the Keizersgracht cathedral and the Museum Van Loon.
+This one was named after Holy Roman Emperor Maximilian I, and it’s famous for its historical buildings, such as the Keizersgracht Cathedral and the Museum Van Loon.
+At first, this canal was supposed to be a street with no water.
+But this canal became necessary when rich people used boats to get to their homes.

-In fact, there’s been a sprint skating race that happens from time to time in which winners may call themselves the Keizer or Keizerin of Amsterdam, a title worth of respect.
+Keizersgracht has been the scene of many cultural and historical events.
+When ice forms during winter in Amsterdam, the canal can be used for ice skating—an ideal winter activity.
+Occasionally, there’s been a sprint skating race, in which winners may call themselves the Keizer or Keizerin of Amsterdam, a title worth respect.

-Some of the famous icons who’ve stayed around this canal are American statesman John Adams, who stayed at the 529 house (a couple of doors down from old Peter), and Daniel Fahrenheit who stayed at 463-465 when he first visited the city in the late 1600s.
+Some of the famous icons who’ve stayed around this canal are American statesman John Adams, who stayed at the 529 house (a couple of doors down from old Peter), and Daniel Fahrenheit, who stayed at 463-465 when he first visited the city in the late 1600s.

 See Related: Things Amsterdam is Famous For